 At the Detroit Zoo

-Visitors to the “wolverine state” can hail to its two victors – male Jigi and female Anna – at their American Grasslands habitat.
+Two wolverines can be found in the American Grasslands at the Detroit Zoo – male Jigi and female Anna.
 Jigi, born in 2001, came to the Detroit Zoo in 2002.
-He has a kind and friendly personality, making it easy for Anna to boss him around.
-Born in 2007, Anna arrived at the Zoo in 2012 with a breeding recommendation.
-She is acrobatic, and can be seen doing “parkour” around her habitat, jumping and propelling herself off surrounding objects and trees.
+Born in 2007, Anna arrived at the Zoo in 2012.
+She can often be seen jumping and propelling herself off of surrounding objects and trees in her habitat.

 The wolverine has small, round ears, a broad head and a long, bushy tail.
 It has dark brown fur with tannish-colored stripes on both sides of its body (running from its shoulders to its tail).
 It is a stocky and muscular member of the weasel family that more closely resembles the bear than other weasels.
 Its wide feet helps it to travel over various terrains (such as snow), and its long, non-retractile claws and powerful jaws help it rip into its food.